 1. Quick-Release Fertilizer

 Quick-release fertilizer is one of the most popular fertilization products because, as the name suggests, it works rapidly to boost your lawn’s appearance.
 It usually comes in a coarse powder form, and you spread it over your grass to instantly increase nitrogen levels.
-Examples of quick-release fertilizer include Scott’s Turf Builder Built for Seeding and Vigoro Mixed Lawn Weed and Feed.
+Examples of quick-release fertilizers include Scott’s Turf Builder Built for Seeding and Vigoro Mixed Lawn Weed and Feed.

 2. Slow-Release Fertilizer